Nine candidates running for East Palo Alto council

 Scherzer says he wants to rename the city, enforce parking and doesn’t like that city employees are paid the same whether or not they do a good job.

-Dinan seeks transparency
+Dinan calls for transparency

 Mark Dinan, 51, wants to help create a council that the community can trust and that is transparent with better streets.
 He is a member of the Public Works and Transportation Commission and has a Facebook page devoted to East Palo Alto happenings.